nyaruka/floweditor/README.md

 ### Development

 To run the flow editor in development mode, it requires an asset server.
 This is what is responsible for serving up flow definitions, groups, contact fields, etc. This project includes an in memory asset server for testing purposes.
-These are the same lambda functions used by our netlify preview site.
+These are the same lambda functions used by our Netlify preview site.

 First, compile and run the local version for a faux asset server.